PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidUsingUsernameAndPasswordParams.md

-#AvoidUsingUsernameAndPasswordParams
+﻿#AvoidUsingUsernameAndPasswordParams
 **Severity Level: Error**

 ##Description
-To standardize command parameters, credentials should be accept as objects of type ```PSCredential```.
+To standardize command parameters, credentials should be accepted as objects of type ```PSCredential```.
 Functions should not make use of username or password parameters.

 ##How to Fix
 Change the parameter to type ```PSCredential```.

 ##Example
 ###Wrong：
 ``` PowerShell
 function Test-Script
 {